PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 If you need/wish support for another database, please feel free to contact the author, writing a driver is not really hard if you know a bit about SQL and the database you want support for.

 If you want to use this plugin, you should be aware of the following :
-- WordPress with PG4WP is expected to be much slower than the original WordPress with MySQL because PG4WP does much SQL rewriting for any page view
+- WordPress with PG4WP is expected to be slower than the original WordPress with MySQL because PG4WP does much SQL rewriting for any page view
-- Some WordPress plugins should work 'out of the box' but most plugins won't because they would need specific code in PG4WP
+- Some WordPress plugins should work 'out of the box' but many plugins won't because they would need specific code in PG4WP

 You shouldn't expect any plugin specific code to be integrated into PG4WP except for plugins shipped with WordPress itself (such as Akismet).
 PG4WP 2.0 will have a mechanism to add plugin support.